 Is soft or hard luggage better?

-Softside luggage is often lighter than its hardside luggage counterparts but is much more susceptible to water damage, stains, and rips.
+Softside luggage is often lighter than its hardside counterparts but is much more susceptible to water damage, stains, and rips.
 However, softside luggage is ideal for road trips where you’re short on space.

 Nothing beats a hardshell suitcase for air travel, especially international trips, which can withstand the rigors of getting tossed under the plane.
 Pro Tip: Make sure your large suitcase has solid spinner wheels, too, so it’s easy to get through the airport.